Do you have a favorite tree?

-How do I nominate a Heritage Tree?
+How to nominate a Heritage Tree.

 Anyone can nominate a tree for Heritage Tree status.
 However, if the tree is located on private property the property owner must give consent.
 The property owner must sign the nomination form when it is submitted.

 The Heritage Tree Program celebrates grand trees of Portland, such trees stand out by virtue of any one of these attributes:

 Size: The tree is a large specimen.
 View sizes of current Heritage Trees to see comparisons.

 Age: The tree is old.

 Type and Horticultural Value: The tree is an unusual or uncommon species.

 Historical association: The tree has documented history.
 Provide details and information with the nomination.